n-batalha/ansible-roles/README.rst

 * Fedora 29

-Ubuntu might work (as roles often consider it) but it is not currently tested properly.
+Ubuntu might work (as roles often consider it) but it is not currently tested.
 Please open a ticket if interested, or submit a Pull Request.

 How to use
 ----------